Limited Representation Policy

 (Any questions or comments regarding these terms or fees should be directed to admin@q-law.com)

 Limited Representation Policy.
 No client has any commitment to me beyond the immediate project at hand, and likewise, I have no commitment to continuing representation following the conclusion of the project for which I was initially engaged.
-This is what I call “limited representation,” and it commences when legal representation officially begins, and ends with the conclusion of the project, or termination of the attorney-client relationship, if earlier.
+This is what I call “limited representation,” and it commences when legal representation officially begins as explained in my Engagement Letter, and ends with the conclusion of the project, or termination of the attorney-client relationship, if earlier.
 Upon completion of the project, the attorney-client relationship automatically concludes.
 I do not send out a “file-closing letter” saying this – this policy you are now reading speaks for itself.
 Following the conclusion of the matter or project, I will have no duty to provide continuing representation on any other matter, including the previous matter for which my duty of representation ended.
 If you are in doubt as to whether the project is completed, you should contact me to discuss the matter.

 Accordingly, in the case of all new clients, and those with whom I have only occasional contact, I will ask for a retainer.
 I will determine the amount of the retainer, based upon my best estimate of what I believe the scope of work entails.
 Please understand that the calculation of any retainer is based not only upon the time to produce a product, e.g. a contract, but also the time I expect to consume in client-requested changes, questions, and explanations that invariably follow.